jyotiyadav94/ETL_pipeline/README.md

 | string    | string   | string  | string   | string | string     | string      |

+The dataset consists of information about different assets (possibly properties or parcels of land) identified by unique asset IDs.
+Here's a breakdown of the columns:

+- **asset_id**: Unique identifier for each asset.
+- **cityCode**: Code identifying the city or municipality where the asset is located.
+- **catasto**: This represent a category or classification related to cadastral or land registry information.
+It might indicate the type of land or property.
+- **sezione**: Refers to the section within a cadastral map or registry where the asset is located.
+- **foglio**: Represents the sheet number within the cadastral map or registry.
+- **particella**: Denotes the parcel number within the section and sheet identified above.
+- **subalterno**: Possibly refers to a subordinate or related entity or attribute of the asset.

 ### entities.csv
 - This dataset contains a list of Italian citizens and companies.
 - Each record must have at least one of vatCode and taxCode fields filled.